-Cerian Angharad has been a science teacher since 1993.
-Her experience includes 12 years as Head of Physics in a Welsh medium comprehensive in South Wales.
+Cerian has been a science teacher since 1993 and her experience includes 12 years as Head of Physics in a Welsh-medium comprehensive in South Wales.

-She has experience of organising successful teacher conferences on behalf of the Institute of Physics in Wales as well as practical workshops and events for schools across the Region.
-She has been involved with the Association for Science Education for many years and has represented Wales as a Field Officer since 2004 organising a wide range of events for science teachers in Wales and is also a Hub Leader for Primary Science Quality Mark.
+She has experience of organising successful teacher conferences as well as practical workshops and events for schools across the Region.
+She is a Field Officer for the Association for Science Education since 2004 organising a wide range of events for science teachers in Wales and is also a Hub Leader for Primary Science Quality Mark.

 Cerian co-founded See Science in 2010 with Liz Terry.
 Since then, See Science has worked in successful partnership with many organisations across the UK, including the Royal Society of Biology, The Royal Society of Chemistry, The National Museum of Wales – Amgueddfa Cymru and Primary Science Teaching Trust.

 Cerian was awarded the MBE for services to science promotion and engagement with young people in the January 2020 New Year Honours List.

 Sian Ashton coordinates the STEM Ambassador programme for the STEM Ambassador Hub in Wales, See Science.
 The role involves recruitment, training, DBS processing, and deployment of over 2,500 STEM Ambassadors in Wales.

 Additionally, she liaises with teachers, employers, educators and community groups to support enrichment activities through the STEM Ambassador programme.